How to: Install an assembly into the global assembly cache

-Only strong-named assemblies can be installed into the GAC.
+You can install only strong-named assemblies into the GAC.
 For information about how to create a strong-named assembly, see How to: Sign an assembly with a strong name.

 Windows Installer, the Windows installation engine, is the recommended way to add assemblies to the global assembly cache.
 Windows Installer provides reference counting of assemblies in the global assembly cache and other benefits.
-You can use the WiX Toolset extension for Visual Studio 2017 to create an installer package for Windows Installer.
+To create an installer package for Windows Installer, use the WiX toolset extension for Visual Studio 2017.

-You can use the Global assembly cache tool (gacutil.exe) to add strong-named assemblies to the global assembly cache and to view the contents of the global assembly cache.
+You can use the global assembly cache tool (gacutil.exe) to add assemblies to the global assembly cache and to view the contents of the global assembly cache.

 Gacutil.exe is for development purposes only.
 Don't use it to install production assemblies into the global assembly cache.

 gacutil -i <assembly name>